Minimal supersolutions of convex BSDEs: Minimal supersolutions of BSDEs

-In the following lemma, we show that the value process of a supersolution is a supermartingale if the generator is positive. \begin{lemma} Let $g$ be a generator fulfilling \ref{cond00}, and $\xi \in L^0$ be a terminal condition such that $\xi^- \in L^1$.
+In the following lemma, we show that the value process of a supersolution is a supermartingale if the generator is positive. \begin{lem} Let $g$ be a generator fulfilling \textsc{(Pos)}, and $\xi\in L^0$ be a terminal condition such that $\xi^- \in L^1$.
 Let $(Y,Z)\in\mathcal{A}(\xi,g)$.
 Then $\xi\in L^1$, $Y$ is a supermartingale, $Z$ is unique and $Y$ has the unique decomposition